Faculty Director

 Caroline Marin

-MA, Strategic Communications, Purdue University; BA, Sociology, Minnesota State University, Mankato
+MA, strategic communications, Purdue University; BA, Sociology, Minnesota State University, Mankato

 Caroline Marin’s studies at Purdue University focused on audience development and marketing.
 She has nearly two decades of experience in communications and organizational success spanning multiple industries, including education, journalism, public and media relations, and strategic marketing.
 She currently works at Thomson Reuters as a marketing operations lead.
 The most rewarding parts of her career come from supporting and developing collaborative and cohesive teams, something she’s pleased to bring to her teaching at the University of Minnesota.